nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Photocatalytic:** Pertaining to or characterized by photocatalysis, a key feature of Nano-TiO₂.

-### Expanded Definition and Usage\nNano-TiO₂ is lauded for its environmental stability, non-toxicity, and effectiveness in catalyzing reactions under UV light.
+### Expanded Definition and Usage:
+Nano-TiO₂ is lauded for its environmental stability, non-toxicity, and effectiveness in catalyzing reactions under UV light.
 In the sunscreen industry, it is prized for providing broad-spectrum UV protection due to its ability to filter out UVA and UVB rays efficiently.
 In environmental applications, Nano-TiO₂ is employed to detoxify air and water by breaking down hazardous substances into harmless byproducts.
 Its role in self-cleaning surfaces highlights its innovative application in reducing maintenance and cleaning efforts in various industries.